lucas-mior/brn2/cbase/c-format.md

 ```

 ## Initialization
-Use line breaks indentation for struct initialization:
+Use line breaks indentation for struct initialization,
+except when initializing to zero:

 ```c
 typedef struct MyStruct {